HaaniMirza/hat-trick/README.txt

+Hat Trick: Haani's first time making a Minecraft Mod.
+Seeks to add a few niche features and quality of life upgrades for lore purposes.

 New Entity: Enforcers
 	Currently only spawn using the '/summon hattrick:enforcer' command Neutral mob that will maintain a distance to observe the player